jedisct1/zig-minisign/README.md

 ## Features

-`minizign` supports prehashing, has zero dependencies, can be cross-compiled to anything that Zig can cross-compile to, including WebAssembly.
+`minizign` supports prehashing, has zero dependencies and can be cross-compiled to anything that Zig can cross-compile to, including WebAssembly.